Chapter Two

 [LOL🤣 What are you?
 8?]
 Anika’s massage came in quickly, vibrating the small phone.

-Fable huffed a laugh, propping herself up with the pink pillow with small alicorns flying through pink clouds.
+Fable huffed a laugh, propping herself up with a pillow.
 She wasn’t about to tell Anika that she would have liked the room a year ago—but fourteen—almost fifteen—was far too old for unicorns and dragons.

 [I wish u were still here] buzzed a message from her friend.